codepath/android_guides/Using-the-RecyclerView.md

     }
 ```

-Define method `` to create a random set of Users for displaying in the `RecyclerView`:
+Define method `getSampleArrayList()` to create a random set of Users for displaying in the `RecyclerView`:

 ```java
     private ArrayList<User> getSampleArrayList() {